frlzjosh/carFinder/README.md

 # carFinder
+- Single Page Web Application
+- Spring Boot to create RESTful API's and update MySQL DB
-Creating a Single Page Web Application that uses Java Spring Boot as the back end.
-Intended to practice my skills in Object Oriented Design, Creating REST api's, Dependency Injection in Angular and with JPA Repositories in Controllers, Tokens/Cookies with Okta, and hosting Spring-Boot on GCP.
+- Dependency Injection in Angular services and with JPA Repositories in SControllers
+- ORM using JPA/Hibernate
+- Tokens/Cookies/Authorization with Okta
+- Hosting Spring-Boot on Google Cloud Platform
+- Continuous Integration with Netlify

 # Click the link below to check the web-app out.
 https://car-app.netlify.com/report-car